-A legend is a key to the colors, symbols, and line styles that are used in a map.
-Legends are especially useful for maps of categorical data displayed in pseudo color, where each color represents a different feature or category.
+A legend is a key to the colors, symbols, and line styles that are used on a map.
+Legends are especially useful for maps of categorical data displayed in a pseudo color, where each color represents a different feature or category.

 Neatlines and Tick Marks

-Tick marks are small lines along the edge of the image area or neatline that indicate regular intervals of distance.
+Tick marks are small lines along the edge of the image area or neat line that show regular intervals of distance.

 Grid lines are intersecting lines that indicate regular intervals of distance, based on a coordinate system.
 Usually, they are an extension of tick marks.
 It is often helpful to place grid lines over the image area of a map.